 Apply cake mascara.
 Cake mascara is popular for adding incredible volume to the eyes, making them pop, notes Winkenweder.
 “This is an original glam lash solution used in old films to make doe-eyed starlets unforgettable,” she says.
 “Apply cake mascara to faux magnetic lashes before applying it directly over your natural lashes.”
 She recommends doing this after your color statement is complete, including defining your eyeliner.

 Try false lashes.
 Give your lashes a break from mascara, and give false lashes a shot.
 Practice your application technique.
-Apply them only to the outside half of your own lashes, and use a good glue.
+Apply them only to the outside half of your own lashes, and use good glue.

 We’re not saying you should do this every day, but for special occasions, false lashes sure look dramatic—and great in photos, too!
 Long-term use and overdoing it are not recommended and can cause eyelash damage, which may be irreversible.